Rain of Arrows Rogue Endgame Build Guide

 • Attack Speed: Since we don't have to worry about resources, we can get as much AS as possible for more damage output and to trigger Preparation more often.

-• Ultimate Skill Damage: No Witnesses allows this stat to scale all of your damage multiplicatively when you use your Ultimate, so we stack it wherever we can.
+• Ultimate Skill Damage: No Witnesses allows this stat to scale all of our damage multiplicatively by using an Ultimate, so we stack it wherever we can.

 Our Damage Explained article explains how to scale your Offense.